aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/DoAction.md

 - `entity`: The actor that will be performing the action
 - `actionid`: The meaning changes depending on the entity:
-    - If it's a player party member, this is a number that tells what action entity will be performing.
-In that case, -555 is reserved to be the player's first strike action and will have a simplified post action logic
+    - If it's a player party member, this is a number that tells what action entity will be performing (-2 is a `LonglegSummoner` [item](../../../Enums%20and%20IDs/Items.md) -1 is a basic attack, anything of 0 or above is a [Skill](../../../Enums%20and%20IDs/Skills.md) id or [item](../../../Enums%20and%20IDs/Items.md) use)
     - If it's an enemy party member, this is its `enemydata` index.
 Sending an invalid index is considered invalid and will result in an exception being thrown in the vast majority of cases
+    - If the value is -555, this is reserved to perform a blank dummy call, see the section below about performance for more details

+## Performance implications
+This coroutine is extremely large in IL code size.
+This creates a problem because when calling it for the first time, it requires the JIT's full attention to compile it which can stutter the game.
+This performance penalty goes away once it has been called at least once throughout the entire game's session, but it is still very noticeable (it can be as long as a second or two).

+One mitigation the game does is to precipitate the stutter during the battle out loading transition of [StartBattle](../../StartBattle.md).
+It does this by checking a boolean that belongs to MainManager and is only set to true when this happened for the first time since the last save load.
+To prevent any destructive logic to happen, StartBattle will send -555 as the actionid which can be seen as a blank dummy call: it will not perform any meaningful logic, but it will still be enough to force the JIT to compile the coroutine as it was explicitly called.

 ## Procedure
 Considering how large this method its lifecycle will be divided into different phases.

-NOTE: If this is a player action, the coroutine expects `availabletargets`, `target`, `currentaction`, `itemarea` and `currentturn` to be correctly set because they are needed to tell the coroutine the details of the action (notably, `currentturn` tells the `playerdata` index of the player party member performing the action).
-For a skill, its cost is expected to be in [flagvar](../../../Flags%20arrays/flagvar.md) 0 (TP if it's 0 or above, HP if it's negative using the absolute value).
+NOTE: If this is a player action, the coroutine expects `availabletargets`, `target`, [currentaction](../../Player%20UI/Pick.md), [itemarea](../../Player%20UI/AttackArea.md) and `currentturn` to be correctly set because they are needed to tell the coroutine the details of the action (notably, `currentturn` tells the `playerdata` index of the player party member performing the action).
+For a [Skill](../../../Enums%20and%20IDs/Skills.md), its cost is expected to be in [flagvar](../../../Flags%20arrays/flagvar.md) 0 (TP if it's 0 or above, HP if it's negative using the absolute value).

 ### Setup
 This is the first phase of the coroutine.
 It ensures the coroutin can proceed and does some preparations logic.